ipums/hlink/README.md

 ## Installation

-hlink runs on Python 3.10.
-Java 8 or [Java 11](https://openjdk.org/install/) is required for the PySpark integration.
+hlink runs on Python 3.10 and requires Java 8 or greater for integration with PySpark.

 You can install the python package from pip:
 ```